google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 # Analyzing fuzzer performance

-ClusterFuzz automates fuzzing as much as possible, but it's the responsibility of the users to write and maintain fuzzers that can find security bugs.
+ClusterFuzz automates fuzzing as much as possible, but it's the responsibility of users to write and maintain fuzzers that can find security bugs.
 This page gives recommendations on how to analyze the performance of the fuzzers running on ClusterFuzz.

 **Note**: this page only applies to [fuzz targets] doing [coverage guided] fuzzing with [libFuzzer] or [AFL].